RedisLabsModules/predis-magento-cache/README.md

 # Description

-Officially supported by Redis Ltd. and feature complete Redis backend that implements `Zend Cache Backend` interface and allows to use Redis server as cache storage.
+Officially supported by Redis Inc, a feature complete Redis backend that implements `Zend Cache Backend` interface and allowing to use Redis server as cache storage.
 Based on [Predis](https://github.com/predis/predis) PHP client for Redis database.
 Tags are fully supported except of `TwoLevels` cache and is a great use for single server instance or Redis Enterprise cluster.
 Suits for any Zend Framework projects including all versions of Magento.